roybishal362/AI-Powered-News-Summarization-and-Hindi-Voice-Generation-Microservice-/README.md

-# News Summarization & Hindi Text-to-Speech App 🚀
+# AI-Powered News Summarization and Hindi Voice Generation Microservice

 This is a simple yet powerful tool that extracts news about a company, analyzes its sentiment, compares multiple articles, and even reads out the key takeaways in Hindi! 📢📰